• Location: Reguliersgracht.

-Restaurant: No onsite restaurant, but there are numerous dining options right on the doorstep.
+- Restaurant: No restaurant, but there are numerous dining options right on the doorstep.

-Lounge/Bar: No onsite bar, but one of the city’s liveliest nightspots, Rembrandtplein, is less than 5 minutes on foot.
+- Lounge/Bar: No bar, but one of the city’s liveliest nightspots, Rembrandtplein, is less than 5 minutes (300m) on foot.

 Seven Bridges Hotel – Rooms

-Best Room: One of the most spacious rooms, Garden View Room 5 has its own little private roof terrace, as well as well as an original plaster ceiling, an inlaid 1680 Zeeland wardrobe and brass table that once graced a Dutch royal residence.
+- Best Room: One of the most spacious rooms, Garden View Room 5 has its own little private roof terrace, as well as well as an original plaster ceiling, an inlaid 1680 Zeeland wardrobe, and a brass table that once graced a Dutch royal residence.

 Seven Bridges Hotel – Local Transport

-Walking: Easy walking distance to Rembrandtplein and its nightlife, Hermitage Amsterdam, Rembrandt’s House, and numerous museums and art galleries of the southern canal ring.
-Museum Quarter, attractions in the Medieval Centre and the Red Light District, and numerous restaurants, bars and shops also an easy walk away.
+- Walking: Easy walking distance to Rembrandtplein and its nightlife, Hermitage Amsterdam, Rembrandt’s House, and numerous museums and art galleries of the southern canal ring.
+Museum Quarter, attractions in the Medieval Center, and the Red Light District, and numerous restaurants, bars, and shops also an easy walk away.

 Seven Bridges Hotel – What’s Nearby?